 Anxiety is a serious issue.
 Anxiety is essentially long term stress – and stress is damaging to the mind and body.
 Stress from anxiety can lead to DNA damage as well as potential long-term health problems such as gastrointestinal issues, respiratory problems, heart disease, memory loss, and more.

 In the short term, anxiety is damaging as well.
 Regular, persistent anxiety causes fatigue and negative thinking that takes away from any of life's joys.
-It may also cause physical symptoms like nausea, indigestion, and muscle acne that can make it difficult to remain active.
+It may also cause physical symptoms like nausea, indigestion, and muscle aches that can make it difficult to remain active.

-The Causes of Anxiety and Diet
+Anxiety and Diet

 In general, anxiety can have any number of different causes.
-Upbringing certainly plays a role, as the behavioral interactions you've experienced throughout your life may all contribute to long term stress.
+Upbringing certainly plays a role, as the behavioral interactions you've experienced throughout your life may contribute to long term stress.
 We know that genetics can lead to anxiety, as can illnesses.